A list of currently used 3rdparty plugins and a policy for future selections

 Planet 4 has no SEO plugin installed or recommended.
 SEO plugins do a lot of things, some of which are not even things that should be done (eg. trying to "trick" Google into thinking that a page is something different than it is).

-Our choice of operation is not "There is a plugin, let’s install it and see what it does", but “We need feature A, let’s find the best way to deliver its functionality”.
+There are however several SEO features available on Planet 4.
+These include a specific title, description and image for social media, canonical links, excerpts and more.
+In case you're missing SEO features, do let them know in the Feature Requests page of the P4 Handbook.
+Please note: Our choice of operation is not "There is a plugin, let’s install it and see what it does", but “We need feature A, let’s find the best way to deliver its functionality”.